ddrone/adventures-in-compilation/README.md

 - [x] Implement conversion through IRs that I have
 - [x] Fix liveness analysis to use search for fixed point
-- [ ] Debug the output of compilation of sum5.lvar
+- [x] Debug the output of compilation of sum5.lvar (the partial evaluator is not correct)
+- [ ] Fix partial evaluation

 ## Adventure 6: convert LVar to LIf following chapter 5 of Essentials of Compilation